mbourgey/EBI_cancer_workshop_visualization/README.md

   * [SnpEff](http://snpeff.sourceforge.net/)
   * [R]()

-# Circular represnetation of your calls
+# Circular representation of your calls
 Many tools are available to do this the most common know is circos.
 But circos is a really not user friendly.
 In this tutoriel we show you an easy alternative to build circular representation of genomic data.

 First we nee to go in the folder to do the analysis